apache/nuttx/configs/olimex-lpc1766stk/README.txt

                      crash seems seems to be due to a corrupt addess in the callback from the new asynchronous I/O.  Should not be too hard to fix.

-                     Also, the code does not enumerat the hub if it is connected at the time of power up.
+                     Also, the code does not enumerate the hub if it is connected at the time of power up.

   hidmouse: